jkeohan/bonus_lectures/AWS/intro-to-api-gateway/intro-to-the-aws-api-gateway.md

 This will take us to the **Resources** configuration page for our newly created API.
 As we can see there is a single default route (aka resource) for the API and is assigned a single forward slash **/**.

-AWS refers to the **routes** as **resources**, which makes sense as they are meant to provide some type of resource to the requesting user.
+AWS refers to the **routes** as **resources**, which makes sense as they are meant to provide some type of resource requested by the user.

 <img src="https://i.imgur.com/omo32kJ.png" width=600>